Looking to apply for business school? What better way to strengthen your MBA application than with a MOOC.

-Massive Open Online Course, or MOOC, can be an opportunity for students to get a taste of business education from leading b-schools, while adding significant skills and certificates to their MBA resume.
+Massive Open Online Courses, or MOOCs, can be an opportunity for students to get a taste of business education from leading b-schools, while adding significant skills and certificates to their MBA resume.

 1. Bitcoin and Cryptocurrency Technologies, Princeton University